maxshuang/maxshuang.github.io/_posts/2024-10-14-Linux-Kernel-Lock-Synchronization.md

 ### Semaphore

-Semaphore semantically allows multiple execution flows to occupy resources at the same time, and the execution flow that has not obtained the resource needs to wait.
-Its classic interface is as follows:
+A semaphore allows multiple execution flows to occupy resources simultaneously, and those that cannot obtain the resource must wait.
+Its classic interface is:

 ```
 counting_semaphore semaphore;